galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 ## Closure PCR

 Return to the FASTA file for the confirmed node (*Raw_phagename*).
 Design a set of primers that amplifies 500-700 bp product across the ends.
 If using the [IDT PrimerQuest Tool](https://www.idtdna.com/site/account/login?returnurl=%2FPrimerquest%2FHome%2FIndex), follow the guidelines given above, with the following modifications.
-> * Set the design parameters to “General PCR (primers only) in the Custom Design section and enter the following parameters:
+> * Set the design parameters to “General PCR (primers only)" in the Custom Design section and enter the following parameters:

 ![](../../images/genome-close-reopen-screenshots/8_closure_pcr_parameters.png)